 Savvy construction workforce management professionals use their labor schedules for more than just keeping track of who’s doing what, where, and when.
 For example, these schedules can offer tremendous value during the human capital planning process.

-For instance, they can help you identify exemplary workers that might be prime candidates for promotions.
+For instance, they can help you identify exemplary workers who might be prime candidates for promotions.
 Schedules can also help you identify skill gaps – those areas in which you lack the personnel capable of meeting demands.

 Check out this article for more information about using construction workforce data to eliminate skill gaps.